Lewis Carroll and the Red Hot Potato: a graph theoretic approach to a linear algebraic identity: The Red Hot Potato algorithm

 Let $S_0$ be pairs of trees and three-forests, the trees with roots at node 0 and the three-forests with roots at nodes 0, 1, and 2 (the pairs involved in the left hand side of the Forest Identity).
 In this set, all edges will be black and all elements will be positive.

-Let $S_1$ be pairs of graphs, one with no edge out of node $0$ and one edge out of the rest of the nodes, and one with no edge out of nodes $0$, $1$, or $2$ and one edge out of the rest of the nodes.
-Each cycle can either be colored red or black, and edges not involved in cycles must be colored black.
+Let $S_1$ be pairs of graphs, one with no edge out of node $0$ and one edge out of each of the rest of the nodes, and one with no edge out of nodes $0$, $1$, or $2$ and one edge out of each of the rest of the nodes.
+Each cycle in either graph can be individually colored either red or black, and edges not involved in cycles must be colored black.
 If an even number of cycles in the two graphs is red, then the pair is positive.
 If an odd number of cycles is red, the pair is negative.

-Let $S_2$ be pairs of graphs, one with no edge out of nodes $0$ and $2$ and one edge out of the rest of the nodes, and one with no edge out of nodes $0$ and $1$ and one edge out of the rest of the nodes.
+Let $S_2$ be pairs of graphs, one with no edge out of nodes $0$ and $2$ and one edge out of each of the rest of the nodes, and one with no edge out of nodes $0$ and $1$ and one edge out of each of the rest of the nodes.
 If there is a forbidden meta-cycle in the pair, we count it as a single cycle.
 Each cycle can either be colored red or black.
 The rest of the edges must be colored black.
 If an even number of cycles is colored red, then the pair is positive.
 If an odd number of cycles is colored red, the pair is negative.

 Let $S_3$ be pairs of two-forests, one with roots at nodes 0 and 2 and the other with roots at nodes 0 and 1, that are not forbidden (the pairs involved in the right hand side of the Forest Identity).
 In this set, all edges will be black and all elements will be positive.